jtenner/ason/README.md

 }
 ```

-We now have enough information to make a list of references.
 Think of a c-like `ReferenceEntry*` pointer.
 For every reference in an object tree, we can allocate some space in a buffer to describe it's shape.
-The first step is to visit each reference on the object tree, and then allocate a `ReferenceEntry` for it.
-Then, we allocate a `LinkEntry` that describes the relationship between the parent and the child references.
+The next step is to describe how they are linked using a `LinkEntry` class.

 ```ts
 @unmanaged